ebi-ait/hca-to-scea-tools/README.md

 ## Where to send the files for review?

-We do not need to send them the fastq files.
-However, we do need to provide the full paths to the fastq files in the sdrf file.
-The latest version of the script should find and enter the file names into the sdrf file.
-However, it is best to check this in case the file paths were not found.
-If the script only finds paths to bam files or SRA objects, it is worth checking that the fastq file paths are really not openly available from NCBI or ENA to be sure (without a formal request to NCBI), though the script should account for this.
+We do not need to send SCEA the raw data files.
+The file paths should be in the sdrf file.
+They will use the filepaths to obtain the raw data.

+You should ask for access to the SCEA gitlab repo (https://gitlab.ebi.ac.uk/ebi-gene-expression/scxa-metadata), if you do not already have access.

-For datasets where the full paths to fastq files is entered in the sdrf file, you should first create a new branch from the master branch found here: https://gitlab.ebi.ac.uk/ebi-gene-expression/scxa-metadata/-/tree/master and name the new branch with the E-HCAD id you have assigned to the dataset.
+First, create a new branch from the master branch found here: https://gitlab.ebi.ac.uk/ebi-gene-expression/scxa-metadata/-/tree/master and name the new branch with the E-HCAD id you have assigned to the dataset.
+You should create a separate branch and folder for each E-HCAD dataset you upload.

 Then, in the Gitlab HCAD directory in this  new branch (https://gitlab.ebi.ac.uk/ebi-gene-expression/scxa-metadata/-/tree/master/HCAD) you will need to create a new folder named with the E-HCAD id (e.g. E-HCAD-20) and upload the idf and sdrf files inside this new folder.

+Make sure you delete any .gitignore files that appear in the folder, if any.

-Once this is done, you should create a merge request for that branch, and ensure a reviewer is tagged (default).
-You should create a separate branch and folder for each E-HCAD dataset you upload.
+Once done, you should create a merge request for the branch, and ensure a reviewer is tagged (default).
+It is also a good idea to let the SCEA team know on slack that you have created a new branch.

 You will recieve automated emails once you create a merge request.
 They will probably say that the pipeline has failed.
-This is fine, you do not need to do anything.
-The SCEA team will review the uploaded files and make edits when they can to correct the datasets - it is from this point in their hands.
-However, you should look out for an email saying your dataset has been approved (most likely after some edits), so you know to close the ticket inside the Zenhub SCEA Review column so we keep on top of open tickets.
+This is ok, you do not need to do anything.
+The SCEA team will review the files and we will receive an automated email with their comments.
+Once you have updated the file based on their feedback, a merge request should again be sent.

-Next:
-Let the SCEA team know on slack that you have created a new branch (if you have more than 1 dataset to upload, it's best to notufy them once and refer to the group of E-HCAD ids).

-For datasets where only the full paths to BAM files were available (these will be shown in the sdrf file), please upload the idf and sdrf files here: https://drive.google.com/drive/folders/1KNLOUZdDg7bYyCB19Jtvl2nt514K6Q1V Also create a new empty directory with this E-HCAD id in the Gitlab page so we know a dataset with this id exists and awaits upload.

-For datasets where only the full paths to BAM files were available (these will be shown in the sdrf file), please upload the idf and sdrf files here: https://drive.google.com/drive/folders/1kIEJDZM1EIuCKTAM3nDh9Hvkysnjv8J0 Also create a new empty directory with this E-HCAD id in the Gitlab page so we know a dataset with this id exists and awaits upload.
+Once your dataset has been approved in Gitlab, you can close the ticket inside the Zenhub SCEA Review column.